 Home Assistant users love automation.
 Whether it's turning on lights when you arrive home or adjusting the thermostat based on weather forecasts, the power of Home Assistant lies in connecting different services and triggering actions automatically.

 But what about monitoring websites?
 Home Assistant has a built-in scrape sensor that works great for simple, static HTML pages.
-However, many sites you actually want to monitor—Raspberry Pi stock on rpilocator.com, Ubiquiti UniFi gear, sneaker drops, protected member portals—require something more powerful.
+However, many sites you actually want to monitor, like Raspberry Pi stock on rpilocator.com, Ubiquiti UniFi gear, sneaker drops, or protected member portals, require something more powerful.

 Why use PageCrawl.io instead of the built-in scrape sensor?

-- Real browser rendering — Modern sites load content via JavaScript.
+- JavaScript support - Modern sites load content via JavaScript.
 The scrape sensor only sees raw HTML, missing dynamic prices, stock status, and interactive elements.
-PageCrawl uses a real browser.
+PageCrawl handles this automatically.

-- Anti-bot protection bypass — Sites like Ubiquiti, NVIDIA, and many retailers use Cloudflare, DataDome, or similar protection that blocks simple HTTP requests.
+- Bot protection handling - Many retailers and hardware sites use protection systems that block simple HTTP requests.
 PageCrawl handles this automatically.

-- Don't get your IP blocked — Scraping from your home IP can get you blocked or rate-limited.
-PageCrawl uses rotating proxies and residential IPs.
+- Don't get your IP blocked - Scraping from your home IP can get you blocked or rate-limited.
+PageCrawl avoids this.

 - Don't overload servers - Running frequent checks from your HA instance puts load on both your server and the target site.
 PageCrawl manages check frequency and caching intelligently.